Does Interest Rate Exposure Explain the Low-Volatility Anomaly?

 Date Written: January 3, 2017

 We show that part of the outperformance of low-volatility stocks can be explained by a premium for interest rate exposure.
 Low-volatility stock portfolios have negative exposure to interest rates, whereas the more volatile stocks have positive exposure.
 Incorporating an interest rate premium explains part of the anomaly.
-Depending on assumptions about the interest rate premium, interest rate exposure explains between 20\% and 80\% of the unexplained excess return.
-We also find that the interest rate risk premium in equity markets exhibits time variation similar to bond markets.
+We also find that the interest rate risk premium in equity markets exhibits time variation similar to bond markets, but that the level of the interest rate premium, as estimated from the cross-section of stocks, is much higher than the premium observed in the bond market.

 Keywords: Cross-section of stock returns; Low-volatility anomaly; Interest rates; Factor model